ayenack29/Proton-Drive-Secure-Encrypted-Archiver/README.md

 Note: I only provide my app here, any other download is unathorised and you should be careful.

+Many thanks to Gin Mei, "Silver Beauty," for the inspiration, technical guidance, core architecture & logic design collaboration, structural guidance and generally co-developing the app... ...and keeping me up at nights.

 ====================================================================================================================================================
 Depreciated.
 # Proton-Drive-Secure-Encrypted-Archiver v0.01 ALPHA